Elbsides/www/2023/index.markdown

 We hope to welcome many old and new sponsors to make this event possible with no costs for attendees and to keep this event as inclusive as possible.

-Drop us a line if you have contact to sponsors or know of companies that would love to support the North German infosec community.
+Drop us an email at **elbsides -at- gmail.com** if you would like to be a sponsor or know of companies that would love to support the North German infosec community.
 It benefits all parties involved.

 ![DFN-CERT Services GmbH]({{"/assets/images/dfn-cert.png" | relative_url }}){:width="150px"}